ThiagoLahass/Breast-Cancer-Diagnostic-Prediction-with-Machine-Learning/readme.md

 - scikit-learn
 - imbalanced-learn

-If you enjoyed the content of this project, please give it a star!
+If you enjoyed the content of this project or find it helpful, please give it a star!